Seth-Marfo/ClipboardLandingPage-project/README.md

 The chanllenge is to build out a clipboard landing page which closely looks like the design in the design folder.
 # Customer Requirements
 Users should be able to view the optimal layout for the site depending on thier device's screen size and also see hover states for all interactive elements on the page.
-# My approach to the project
+# Our approach is to the project
 I carefully reviewed the design specification and what was required for the project with my group member.
 ## The project was built using;
 1. Visual studio code editor for writing the codes.